emre-ozan/data-engineering-zoomcamp/week_1_basics_n_setup/docker_sql/README.md

 ## Data pipelines (Ingesting NY Taxi CSV Data to Postgres DB)

+Our task is to create a data pipeline for this week.
 A **data pipeline** is an automated system to do an ETL (Extract, Transform, Load) with data.
-For this project, We firstly read CSV files, we store the data in a PostgreSQL database (DB) with a convenient schema.
-Becuase of that, we need a postgresql DB.
-We will create a postgres DB in a docker container.
+We firstly read CSV files, store the data in a PostgreSQL database (DB) with a convenient schema.
+We need a postgresql DB.
+We create a postgres DB in a docker container.
+And then we explore data with sql commands.

+However, **we will not use postgres for the rest of the project**.
+Instead of storing data in the postgres DB, we transform them into parquet format and store in the google cloud storage (GCS).

 ![data pipeline](../../docs/week1/01_01.png)